CodeLongAndProsper90/ULRtA-/README.md

 ## How to label

-To make a label for a goto, or and if, just prefix it with a '.'
+To make a label for a goto or if, just prefix it with a '.'

 Syntax: .\[label\]